-When building a website, ensuring the security of the content, especially in preventing cross-site scripting (XSS) attacks, is a crucial step.AnQiCMS (AnQiCMS) provides us with powerful tools at the template level to manage the escaping of HTML content, thereby effectively protecting the website and its users.Understanding how to safely handle HTML code in templates is essential knowledge for every Anqi CMS user when engaging in content operation and template development.
+When building a website, ensuring the security of the content, especially the prevention of cross-site scripting (XSS) attacks, is a crucial factor.AnQiCMS (AnQiCMS) provides powerful tools at the template level to manage the escaping of HTML content, thereby effectively protecting the website and its users.Understanding how to safely handle HTML code in templates is essential knowledge for every Anqi CMS user when conducting content operations and template development.

-The default security mechanism of the AnQi CMS template
+The default security mechanism of the Anqi CMS template

-The template engine of Anqi CMS adopts a design philosophy similar to Django, which means it enables the automatic escaping (Auto-escaping) feature by default.This is a very important security feature.{{ 变量名 }}When outputting content, the template engine will automatically convert HTML special characters (such as<,>,&,",') to their corresponding HTML entities.
+The Anqi CMS template engine adopts a design philosophy similar to Django, which means it defaults to enabling automatic escaping (Auto-escaping) functionality.This is a very important security feature.
+When we use double curly braces directly in the template{{ 变量名 }}When outputting content, the template engine will automatically convert HTML special characters (such as<,>,&,",') to their corresponding HTML entities.

-For example, if a variableuser_inputContains malicious HTML code, such as<script>alert('XSS攻击');</script>When you output like this in the template:
+For example, if a variableuser_inputContains malicious HTML code, such as<script>alert('XSS攻击');</script>When you output it like this in the template:

 <p>用户评论:{{ user_input }}</p>

-AnQi CMS will escape this code as:
+Anqi CMS will escape this code into:

 When do you need to force non-escaping of HTML content?

-In this case, we can use|safea filter to explicitly inform the template engine that this content is “safe” and does not require HTML escaping.
+In this case, we can use|safea filter to explicitly inform the template engine that this content is 'safe' and does not require HTML escaping.

 <div>文章内容:{{ archiveContent|safe }}</div>

-Here are thearchiveContentVariables usually come from the background rich text editor.
-By adding|safe,archiveContentof<p>,<strong>,<a>These HTML tags will be correctly parsed and rendered by the browser, rather than displayed as plain text.
+HerearchiveContentVariables usually come from the background rich text editor.
+By adding|safe,archiveContentof<p>,<strong>,<a>HTML tags are parsed and rendered correctly by the browser, rather than displayed as plain text.

-Important reminder: |safeThe filter must be used with caution.
-Once you use|safe, you entrust the responsibility of content security to yourself.
-Make sure to use|safeThe content source is absolutely reliable and has been thoroughly disinfected and verified before being stored in the database to prevent any potential malicious code injection.
+Important reminder: |safeThe filter must be used carefully.
+Once you have used|safe, you have entrusted the responsibility of content security to yourself.
+Please make sure to use|safeThe content source is absolutely可信, and it has been thoroughly disinfected and verified before entering the database storage to prevent any potential malicious code injection.

-In most cases, due to the default automatic escaping behavior of the security CMS, we rarely need to manually use|escapeFilter to enforce escaping.
-In fact, if you use it under the default automatic escaping environment|escape, it may cause the content to be doubly escaped, resulting in unnecessary HTML entities.
+In most cases, due to the default automatic escaping behavior of AnQi CMS, we rarely need to use it manually|escapeThe filter is used to enforce escaping.
+In fact, if you use it in the default auto-escaping environment|escapeit may result in double escaping of the content, producing unnecessary HTML entities.

-|escapeFilter is mainly used when you explicitly disable auto-escaping (for example, by using the {% autoescape off %}Tags) after, and also want to escape a specific variable in the scene.
+|escapeThe filter is mainly used when you explicitly turn off automatic escaping (such as by{% autoescape off %}After labeling, you also want to escape a specific variable.
 Or, it can also be used to demonstrate the effect of HTML escaping.

-The Anqi CMS also provides{% autoescape %}Label to control the automatic escaping behavior of a certain area in the template.
+AnQi CMS also provides{% autoescape %}The tag controls the automatic escaping behavior of an area in the template.

 {# 默认行为下,以下内容会被自动转义 #}